 Beverly Pugh-Corry (Flute)

-Beverly studied at the Paris Conservatoire of Music, Academie International (Nice) and Indiana University.
+Beverly is one of the most versatile and gifted flutists on the concert scene.
+Her unique solo performances using various flutes have taken her to Avery Fisher Hall, NY; Kleinen Goldenen Saal in Augsburg, Germany; and many other locations.
+She studied at the Paris Conservatory of Music, Academie International, Nice, France; Indiana University; and extensively with Marcel Moyse (widely considered as the best flute teacher in the world). studied at the Paris Conservatoire of Music, Academie International (Nice) and Indiana University.
 She teaches at Rutgers University and others.
 She is a founder and board member of the Flute Society of Greater Philadelphia and is President of Beverly’s Pan Flutes.
-She has performed at Avery Fisher Hall and in Augsburg, Germany and with Bay Atlantic Symphony.

 Frank James Staneck (Piano, Theory, & Composition)